Banco Macro S.A. (NYSE:BMA) Short Interest Update

 Banco Macro S.A.
-(NYSE:BMA – Get Rating) saw a large drop in short interest in February.
-As of February 15th, there was short interest totalling 258,100 shares, a drop of 29.0% from the January 31st total of 363,300 shares.
-Currently, 0.4% of the shares of the stock are sold short.
-Based on an average daily volume of 270,700 shares, the short-interest ratio is currently 1.0 days.
+(NYSE:BMA – Get Rating) saw a significant increase in short interest in the month of February.
+As of February 28th, there was short interest totalling 411,000 shares, an increase of 59.2% from the February 13th total of 258,100 shares.
+Approximately 0.7% of the shares of the company are sold short.
+Based on an average trading volume of 246,600 shares, the days-to-cover ratio is currently 1.7 days.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Marshall Wace LLP bought a new position in Banco Macro during the first quarter valued at approximately $98,000.
-UBS Asset Management Americas Inc. bought a new position in Banco Macro during the second quarter valued at approximately $182,000.
-Squarepoint Ops LLC bought a new position in Banco Macro during the fourth quarter valued at approximately $223,000.
-Goldman Sachs Group Inc. bought a new position in Banco Macro during the third quarter valued at approximately $233,000.
-Finally, Morgan Stanley raised its position in Banco Macro by 117.2% during the first quarter.
-Morgan Stanley now owns 21,648 shares of the bank’s stock valued at $289,000 after acquiring an additional 11,679 shares in the last quarter.
-7.46% of the stock is owned by institutional investors and hedge funds.
+BMA has been the subject of several recent analyst reports.
+Banco Santander raised shares of Banco Macro to a “hold” rating and set a $17.70 price objective for the company in a research report on Thursday, December 2nd.
+JPMorgan Chase & Co. cut shares of Banco Macro from a “neutral” rating to an “underweight” rating in a research report on Monday, January 31st.
+Zacks Investment Research cut shares of Banco Macro from a “hold” rating to a “strong sell” rating in a research report on Wednesday, January 26th.
+Grupo Santander raised shares of Banco Macro from an “underweight” rating to a “hold” rating and set a $17.70 price objective for the company in a research report on Thursday, December 2nd.
+Finally, StockNews.com raised Banco Macro from a “buy” rating to a “strong-buy” rating in a research note on Monday, February 28th.
+Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of $18.13.

-StockNews.com upgraded shares of Banco Macro from a “buy” rating to a “strong-buy” rating in a research report on Monday, February 28th.
-Banco Santander upgraded shares of Banco Macro to a “hold” rating and set a $17.70 target price for the company in a report on Thursday, December 2nd.
-Zacks Investment Research cut shares of Banco Macro from a “hold” rating to a “strong sell” rating in a report on Wednesday, January 26th.
-Finally, Grupo Santander upgraded shares of Banco Macro from an “underweight” rating to a “hold” rating and set a $17.70 target price for the company in a report on Thursday, December 2nd.
-Two research analysts have rated the stock with a sell rating, two have issued a hold rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $18.13.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Discovery Capital Management LLC CT increased its stake in shares of Banco Macro by 149.0% in the fourth quarter.
+Discovery Capital Management LLC CT now owns 523,152 shares of the bank’s stock valued at $7,335,000 after buying an additional 313,048 shares during the period.
+Marathon Asset Management LP acquired a new position in shares of Banco Macro in the fourth quarter valued at approximately $2,804,000.
+Autonomy Capital Jersey L.P. acquired a new position in shares of Banco Macro in the third quarter valued at approximately $3,204,000.
+Light Sky Macro LP bought a new stake in Banco Macro in the fourth quarter valued at approximately $2,445,000.
+Finally, Millennium Management LLC bought a new stake in Banco Macro in the fourth quarter valued at approximately $1,407,000.
+7.46% of the stock is owned by hedge funds and other institutional investors.

 Banco Macro Company Profile (Get Rating)